 Communication as a Central Value Proposition

-Ultimately, communication is a shared responsibility between you and your IT outsourcing partner.
-That’s why, when assessing an IT outsourcing relationship, it’s imperative to understand a provider’s communication approach.
+Ultimately, communication is a shared responsibility between you and your outsourcing partner.
+That’s why, when assessing a development outsourcing relationship, it’s imperative to understand a provider’s communication approach.
 Do they treat it as a priority?
 Do they have protocols to ensure its quality?
 Do their clients value their approach?

-Strong communication strategies from a trusted, experienced partner are central to IT outsourcing success.
+Strong communication strategies from a trusted, experienced partner are central to outsourcing success.
 New clients often tell us our communication approach is a differentiator.
 Existing and past clients appreciate our ability to communicate effectively, sharing ideas, solving problems, taking ownership/initiative, and functioning as a true extension of their teams.
-So if you or your IT outsourcing partner aren’t delivering effective communication, it’s time to hold each other accountable and figure out how to do better.
-Don’t let communication mistakes keep you from realizing the full value of your IT outsourcing relationship.

 Unsure whether in-house or outsourced is the right path for you?
 Check out our decision-making guide.